vstinner/vstinner.github.io/draft/remove-private-c-api-func.rst

     See also: historical note in the `devguide <https://devguide.python.org/developer-workflow/c-api/index.html#private-names>`_.

-At July 4th, **Petr** posted on Discourse: `(pssst) Let's treat all API in public headers as public
+On July 4th, **Petr** posted on Discourse: `(pssst) Let's treat all API in public headers as public
 <https://discuss.python.org/t/pssst-lets-treat-all-api-in-public-headers-as-public/28916>`_.

 Remove more private functions
 =============================

-At July 4th, I removed `181 private functions
+On July 4th, I removed `181 private functions
 <https://github.com/python/cpython/issues/106320#issuecomment-1620749616>`_ so
 far.

-At July 4th, I identified that `34 projects
+On July 4th, I identified that `34 projects
 <https://github.com/python/cpython/issues/106320#issuecomment-1620773057>`_ on
 PyPI top 5,000 are affected by these removals.

-At July 7th, I `added PyObject_Vectorcall()
+On July 7th, I `added PyObject_Vectorcall()
 <https://github.com/python/pythoncapi-compat/pull/62>`_ to the
 pythoncapi-compat project.

-At July 9th, I started the discussion:
+On July 9th, I started the discussion:
 `C API: How much private is the private _Py_IDENTIFIER() API?
 <https://discuss.python.org/t/c-api-how-much-private-is-the-private-py-identifier-api/29190>`_.

-At July 13th, I asked if `the PyComplex API
+On July 13th, I asked if `the PyComplex API
 <https://github.com/python/cpython/issues/106320#issuecomment-1633302147>`_
 should be made private or not.
 Petr noticed that this API was documented.

-At July 23th, I tried to build numpy, but I was blocked by Cython which was broken by my changes.
+On July 23th, I tried to build numpy, but I was blocked by Cython which was broken by my changes.
 I created the `issue gh-107076
 <https://github.com/python/cpython/issues/107076>`_: "C API: Cython 3.0 uses
 private functions removed in Python 3.13 (numpy 1.25.1 fails to build)".

-At July 23th, I found that the private ``_PyTuple_Resize()`` function is documented.
+On July 23th, I found that the private ``_PyTuple_Resize()`` function is documented.
 I proposed `adding a new internal _PyTupleBuilder API
 <https://github.com/python/cpython/pull/107139>`_ to replace
 ``_PyTuple_Resize()``.

-At July 23th, I proposed:
+On July 23th, I proposed:
 `C API: My plan to clarify private vs public functions in Python 3.13
 <https://discuss.python.org/t/c-api-my-plan-to-clarify-private-vs-public-functions-in-python-3-13/30131>`_.

-At July 24th, I created the PR `Remove private _PyCrossInterpreterData API
+On July 24th, I created the PR `Remove private _PyCrossInterpreterData API
 <https://github.com/python/cpython/pull/107068>`_, but Eric Snow asked me
 to keep this private API since it's used by 3rd party C extensions.

-At August 24th, I created `issue gh-108444
+On August 24th, I created `issue gh-108444
 <https://github.com/python/cpython/issues/108444>`_ to add ``PyLong_AsInt()``
 public function, replacing removed ``_PyLong_AsInt()`` function.

-At September 4th, I looked at the ``_PyArg`` API:
+On September 4th, I looked at the ``_PyArg`` API:

     Removing the private _PyArg C API is complicated.
 Iit's used by Argument Clinic.
 I modified Argument Clinic to generate pycore_modsupport.h